Cops: Suspects in attack on elderly woman are ages 11 to 18 – KION546

 Moore, the 11-year-old and 13-year-old suspects were arrested by Santa Clara County authorities on Aug.
 10 by officers with the Milpitas Police Department on accusations of an unrelated crime there, he said.

-The 11-year-old who won’t face charges was transferred from Santa Clara to the custody of the Alameda County Assessment Center.
+The 11-year-old was transferred from Santa Clara to the custody of the Alameda County Assessment Center.
 The 14-year-old has not been located but there is a warrant for his arrest, Scott said.

-Note: This story has been corrected to say that two suspects, not four, have been arrested